Emelieh21/r-tutorials/How to make and share an R package in 3 steps.md

 If you find yourself often repeating the same scripts in R, you might come to the point where you want to turn them into reusable functions and create your own R package.
 This article explains how to create and share your own R package in 3 easy steps.

 I will explain how I made [my first package](https://github.com/Emelieh21/FlightsR) and which methods I found helpful.
-Of course, there are many approaches and there might be better/more efficient ones - but the following 3 steps worked for me and will guide you to having your own R package ready, installed and online in no time.
+Of course, there are many approaches and there might be better or more efficient ones - but the following 3 steps worked for me and will guide you to having your own R package ready, installed and online in no time.

 My first R package is a wrapper for the [FlightStats API](https://developer.flightstats.com/).
 You can sign up for FlightStats to get a free trial API key (which unfortunately works for one month only).
 However, you can of course make a wrapper for any API you like or make a non-API related package.
 Two links I found very useful for getting started making my first package are [this one](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/package.skeleton.html) and [this one](http://blog.revolutionanalytics.com/2015/11/how-to-store-and-use-authentication-details-with-r.html) (regarding the storing of API keys).
 Also, I learned a lot using [this package](https://github.com/ropensci/gtfsr) as an example.